leo-prata/coffee-shop-system/README.md

 - Marking an order as sent (PUT /order/send) updates its status to indicate it's been dispatched for preparation or delivery.
 - Completing an order (PUT /order/finish) changes its status to denote successful fulfillment.
 - Order and Product Relationships
 - Items within an order (Item) reflect specific products selected by customers.
 Each item tracks its quantity (amount) and maintains relationships with both an order (order_id) and a product (product_id).
+This structure allows for efficient tracking and management of orders, ensuring accurate fulfillment and inventory management within the coffee shop.